lindbrook/packageRank/README.md

     of downloads from RStudio’s [CRAN
     mirror](http://cran-logs.rstudio.com) and
     [Bioconductor](https://bioconductor.org/).
+  - visualize a package’s position in the distribution of package download counts for a given day (cross-sectionally) or over time (longitudinally).

 NOTE: ‘packageRank’ relies on an active internet connection.
-CRAN logs are generally updated at 17:00 UTC and ‘cranlogs’ functions are updated soon after.
+CRAN logs are generally updated at 17:00 UTC; ‘cranlogs’ functions are updated soon after.

 ### Getting started